 Governor Ige recently said, "The digital Health Card supports counties that require proof of vaccination at certain businesses and venues. ...
 It's another step toward protecting the health and safety of our residents and visitors, while also balancing the need to support local businesses and Hawaii's economy."

 Hawaii's re-opening has honestly been an evolving process with numerous changes and ongoing updates.
 Unfortunately, we recognize that this causes confusion to potential travelers, and we are continuing to monitor this situation closely.
 We will provide additional pertinent vaccine & health passport updates here regularly, from official sources, on this page as additional information becomes available to us.
 We also encourage our readers to sign up for our 'Hawaii Travel Update' emails to receive pertinent information on all of the recent developments regarding travel to Hawaii, including vaccination policy and health passport updates.

-Feel free to ask your related travel questions in the comments section below.
+Feel free to post your related travel comments in the discussion section below.
 Additionally, we've created a new page dedicated to the day-by-day updates that are occurring with Hawaii's reopening process: Hawaii COVID-19 Travel News & Headlines →

-A potential Spring - Summer 2021 timeline has been proposed for Hawaii vaccination "passport" travel to begin
+July 8, 2021 was the start date for Hawaii vaccination "passport" travel to begin

 Phases to Hawaii Vaccine / Health Passport Travel

 - First, inter-island travel will be permitted for vaccinated travelers, with the Governor's approval.
 This phase officially began on May 11, 2021, initially only for Hawaii residents vaccinated in Hawaii.